Department of Health

 • Class A cemetery trusts must appoint a community advisory committee to liaise with the community.

-Manual for Victorian Class A cemetery trusts
+Manual for Victorian cemetery trusts

 The information provided in the manual is intended for general use only.
 It is not intended to constitute formal advice or be a definitive guide to the law and operations of a cemetery trust.